evturn/bnr-chronicle/design/tasks.md

 +video-share arrow position video-single
 +image in navigation

--make clickable [footer, next, see all, navigation links]
++make clickable [footer, next, see all, navigation links]